Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 In addition to the above responsibilities, Fire Management helps residents obtain burn permits for piles and broadcast burns on private property within unincorporated Boulder County.
 Unlike many counties, Boulder provides these permits at no cost.
 This is an excellent opportunity for public education, while assisting homeowners and land managers in removing hazardous fuels on their properties.
 Hundreds of permits are issued to Boulder County citizens annually that account for thousands of tons of fuels reduction, resulting in more fire adapted and resilient communities.
 View more information on the Burn Permit program.

 Educating the public is one of the most effective ways to reduce the chance of wildland fires.
 As a result, Fire Management participates in outreach events throughout the year.
-Staff attend fire department open house events and are involved with the Sheriff’s Office Community Academy, the Left Hand Outdoor Challenge, fire restrictions, and work alongside the Youth Corps.
+Staff attend fire department open house events and are involved with the Sheriff’s Office Community Academy, fire restrictions, and work alongside the Youth Corps.

 Contact Us